 Here’s a roundup of recent incidents and announcements from Ventura County agencies:

-The incident was reported shortly after 6 a.m. on Dec.
-9 when multiple 911 callers reported a man running in and out of traffic at the intersection of Windsor Drive and East Janss Road in Thousand Oaks, according to the Ventura County Sheriff’s Office.
-Callers said the man had tried to open vehicle doors.
-One caller told dispatchers he hopped into a truck bed and jumped back out.
+Multiple people called 911 around 6 a.m. to report a man running in and out of traffic and trying to open the door to vehicles as they entered the intersection at Windsor Drive and East Janss Road, according to the Ventura County Sheriff’s Office.
+One caller said a man hopped into the bed of the truck and jumped back out.